orfeio/orfeio/rsafd.md

 ### Google Colab

+When a step requires switching the runtime, you may do so from the Change Runtime Type option on the Runtime menu.

 1. Switch to a Python runtime, then execute the following code to connect your Google Drive.
     ```
     from google.colab import drive